-Policy CIR 1-17: Consider a "shared space" design where pedestrian activity is welcomed.
+Policy CIR 1-18: Consider converting collector and local streets to a "shared space" design where pedestrian activity is welcomed.

-Policy CIR 1-18: Consider the impacts of traffic and land use growth on the road network, especially in downtown Sebastopol, when evaluating proposals for new development.
+Policy CIR 1-19: Consider the impacts of traffic and land use growth on the road network, especially in downtown Sebastopol, when evaluating proposals for new development.

-Policy CIR 1-19: Consider the impacts of traffic and land use growth in surrounding jurisdictions when designing Sebastopol's circulation network, and in particular, the impacts created on the SR 116 and SR 12-Bodega Avenue corridors by growth in surrounding Sonoma County.
+Policy CIR 1-20: Consider the impacts of traffic and land use growth in surrounding jurisdictions when designing Sebastopol's circulation network, and in particular, the impacts created on the SR 116 and SR 12-Bodega Avenue corridors by growth in surrounding Sonoma County.

-Policy CIR 1-20: Discourage through traffic located on State Highways and Bodega Avenue from using residential streets as bypass routes.
+Policy CIR 1-21: Discourage through traffic located on State Highways and Bodega Avenue from using residential streets as bypass routes.